 Gaidar Forum 2014: Day 1

-The first day at the Gaidar Forum 2014 was dedicated to the “The Post-Crisis World Profile” topic and opened by a panel discussion on “Sustainable Growth in a Volatile Environment”
+The first day at Gaidar Forum 2014 was dedicated to the “The Post-Crisis World Profile” topic and opened by a panel discussion on “Sustainable Growth in a Volatile Environment”

 The following topics were covered during the discussion.
 The national economic policy in a volatile environment; structural and stabilization measures of the economic policy; the future of the world reserve currencies; updating the global financial architecture.
 The discussion was attended by Minister of Economic Development of the Russian Federation Alexey Ulyukaev, Finance Minister of the Russian Federation Anton Siluanov, First Deputy Governor of the Bank of Russia Ksenia Yudaeva, Chief Executive Officer Unilever Russia Ukraine Belarus chez Unilever Laurent Kleitman, Sberbank Chief Executive Officer, Chairman of the Board German Gref.
 The discussion was held under the chairmanship of Sergei Sinelnikov-Murylev, Rector of the Russian Foreign Trade Academy of the Ministry for Economic Development of the Russian Federation, Academic advisor at Gaidar Institute.